It started as a curiosity experiment

 I ended up with multiple offers and chose my favourite.
 In this market.
 Still feels a bit surreal if I’m honest.

 To put this in context, job seekers can now submit 200+ applications on average before receiving an offer, with most online applications resulting in a 0.1% to 2% success rate.
 The UK labour market in early 2026 shows 2.6 unemployed people per vacancy, up from a year earlier.
 So getting 10 interviews from a focused batch of targeted applications felt like a cheat code.
-It wasn't.
-It was just better targeting.
+It wasn’t.
+It was just better targeting, a lower number of application attempts, and far less time wasted on the wrong roles.

 The system worked.
 For me.